okay1204/ArrowOwnershipFix/README.md

 1. **Tracking Arrow Launches**: When a player shoots an arrow, the plugin stores the player's UUID in the arrow's persistent data
 2. **Maintaining Ownership**: The arrow retains this ownership information even when the player logs out
+3. **Restoring Ownership**: The plugin automatically restores arrow ownership through multiple mechanisms:
+   - **Entity Loading**: When arrows load into the world (chunk loading, server restart), their ownership is immediately restored
-3. **Restoring Ownership**: When the player rejoins, the plugin scans all arrows and restores ownership for arrows that belong to that player
+   - **Player Rejoin**: When a player rejoins, all existing arrows are scanned and ownership is restored for arrows belonging to that player
+   - **Server Startup**: On plugin enable, all loaded arrows have their ownership restored

 ## Configuration